Shoshone Winter Travel Planning Is Underway – And It’s Not Looking Good

 “It’s a tradition for people all over Montana and northern Wyoming,” says Hilary Eisen, policy director.

 The Beartooth Pass is one of the spots that will be impacted by the Shoshone National Forest’s Travel Plan.
-The Forest Service published a Preliminary Environmental Assessment for the plan at the end of July, kicking off a 30-day public comment period that ends August 29.
-You can download the document on the Shoshone National Forest’s website.
+The Forest Service published a Preliminary Environmental Assessment for the plan at the end of July 2020, kicking off a 30-day public comment period that ended August 29.
+(You can download that document on the Shoshone National Forest’s website.
 (On this page, click the “analysis” tab and then download the PDF labeled “SNF – Travel Management PEA.”
-You’ll also see the appendixes on this tab.)
+You’ll also see the appendixes on this tab.))

 In the Preliminary Environmental Assessment, the Shoshone National Forest Service proposed a season end date for snowmobiling on May 31st.
 Well, that date doesn’t do much to protect the tradition of human-powered skiing on Beartooth Pass over Memorial Day weekend.
 Over the last decade, snowmobiles have gone from an occasional appearance to dominating the scene on the Pass.
 The more sleds that arrive on the Pass, the more human-powered recreation is pushed out.